-Supplies required: Clean rag, Loctite® 242 (if fasteners do not have pre-applied adhesive)
+Supplies required: Clean rag, Loctite® 242

 - 1. If the Tool Changer is already installed, place the tool safely in the tool stand and uncouple the Tool Changer to allow clear access to the Master and Tool plates of the Tool Changer. - 2.
 Turn off and de-energize all circuits (e.g. electrical, air, water, etc). - 3.
-It may be necessary to clean the mounting surface on the air adapter prior to installing the module in order to remove any debris that may be present. - 4.
-Using the ledge feature as a guide, place the module onto the air adapter.
-Align the module with the air adapter using the dowels in the bottom of the ledge feature. - 5.
-If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied M6 socket head cap screws.
-Install the (2) M6 socket head screws securing the module to the air adapter using a 5 mm Allen wrench.
+It may be necessary to clean the mounting surface on the tool adapter prior to installing the module in order to remove any debris that may be present. - 4.
+Using the ledge feature as a guide, place the module onto the tool adapter.
+Align the module with the tool adapter using the dowels in the bottom of the ledge feature. - 5.
+Apply Loctite 242 to the supplied M6 socket head cap screws.
+Install the (2) M6 socket head screws securing the module to the tool adapter using a 5 mm Allen wrench.
 Tighten to 70 in-lbs (7.9 Nm). - 6.
 Connect (e.g. power, signal, auxiliary, etc.) cables to the module.
 Ensure that the connectors are cleaned prior to being secured as appropriate. - 7.
 After installation is complete, module may be put into normal operation.